Free U.S. Shipping On Orders $49+

 Concern - Glycation - Art of Skin Care

-Glycation is a hidden cause of premature aging that occurs when excess sugar binds to collagen and elastin, creating stiff, brittle proteins known as Advanced Glycation End Products (AGEs).
-Over time, AGEs weaken the skin’s structure, leading to deeper wrinkles, loss of firmness, dullness, and a crepey texture.
+Glycation is a hidden cause of premature aging that happens when excess sugar binds to collagen and elastin, forming stiff, brittle proteins known as Advanced Glycation End Products (AGEs).
+Over time, AGEs weaken the skin’s support structure—contributing to deeper wrinkles, loss of firmness, dullness, and a crepey texture.

-At Art of Skin Care, our estheticians focus on ingredients that protect collagen, improve elasticity, and defend the skin from oxidative and sugar-related damage.
-Our curated collection features antioxidant-rich serums, collagen-supporting peptides, and advanced topical treatments designed to slow glycation and restore smoother, healthier, more resilient skin.
+At Art of Skin Care, our licensed estheticians focus on formulas that help defend collagen, improve elasticity, and protect skin from oxidative and sugar-related stress.
+This curated collection includes antioxidant-rich serums, collagen-supporting peptides, and advanced treatments designed to support smoother, stronger, more resilient skin over time.

 What is Glycation?
 How Sugar Affects Your Skin (and what to do about it)